-Bandages - in any performance class, an open leg wound may be covered by a bandage not to exceed 11⁄2 wraps of vet wrap or similar material and not over 4 inches in width.
+Bandages - in any performance class, an open leg wound may be covered by a bandage not to exceed 11/2 wraps of vet wrap or similar material and not over 4 inches in width.

-Leg wraps and/or boots optional at rider's discretion in Horsemanship, Reining, Working Cow Horse, Ranch Riding, Ranch Cow Work, Ranch Reining, Ranch Trail and Ranch Pleasure.
+Leg wraps and/or boots optional at rider's discretion in Horsemanship, Reining, Working Cow Horse, Ranch Boxing, Limited Ranch Cow Work and Ranch Reining.
+Slip on hoof boots (EasyCare) or related footwear are not considered protective boots and are permissible in all classes.